gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 The `iamInstanceProfile` section allows to specify the IAM instance profile name xor ARN that should be used for this worker pool.
 If not specified, a dedicated IAM instance profile created by the infrastructure controller is used (see above).

+The `instanceMetadataOptions` controls access to the instance metadata service (IMDS) for members of the worker.
+You can do the following operations:
+- access IMDSv1 (default)
+- access IMDSv2 - `httpPutResponseHopLimit >= 2`
+- access IMDSv2 only (restrict access to IMDSv1) - `httpPutResponseHopLimit >=2`, `httpTokens = "required"`
+- disable access to IMDS - `httpTokens = "required"`

+> Note: The accessibility of IMDS discussed in the previous point is referenced from the point of view of containers  **NOT** running in the host network.
+> By default on host network IMDSv2 is already enabled (but not accessible from inside the pods).
+> It is currently not possible to create a VM with complete restriction to the IMDS service.
+It is however possible to restrict access from inside the pods by setting `httpTokens` to `required` and not setting `httpPutResponseHopLimit` (or setting it to 1).

+You can find more information regarding the options in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-IMDS-new-instances.html).

 ## Example `Shoot` manifest (one availability zone)